Muhongfan/MLops-zoomcamp-2024/README.md

 - **reportedZip:** A ambiguous identifier for the Zip of the reported location.

 ## **Project Phases:**
-1. **Data Preprocessing:**
+1. **Exploratory Data Analysis (EDA):**
+   - Conduct EDA to understand the distribution of energy consumption, session durations, and other relevant features.
+   - Identify patterns, trends, and correlations within the data.

+2. **Data Preprocessing for modeling:**
    - Clean and preprocess the data, handling any missing or inconsistent values.
    - Feature engineering to create additional relevant features such as `station_location` identifier.
    - Normalize and transform data as needed for model input.

-2. **Exploratory Data Analysis (EDA):**
-   - Conduct EDA to understand the distribution of energy consumption, session durations, and other relevant features.
-   - Identify patterns, trends, and correlations within the data.

 3. **Model Development:**
    - Split the data into training and testing sets.